 What Is the Deadline To File a Personal Injury Claim in Florida?

-In Florida, the deadline to file a lawsuit for most types of personal injury claims is within four years from the date of the injury.
+In Florida, the deadline to file a lawsuit for most types of personal injury claims is within two years from the date of the injury.
 However, for wrongful death cases, the deadline is two years from the date of death.